earlywarningtoolbox/spatial_warnings/cran-comments.md

       Using `plot_distr()` on the resulting objects will display the 0.05/0.95 quantiles of the null patch size distributions.
   * The package gains a generic function `display_matrix`, to eyeball the
-      matrices being used in `spatialwarnings` objects using ggplot2
+      matrices being used in `spatialwarnings` objects
   * Improved the fitting of distributions, which should be more robust now.
   * Speed improvements in label()